tundish/junkdlc/blog/content/001_signing_up.md

 Alan can still be considered the Hand of the Activity which is in Construction.
 Beth, with more urgency, has countered his ambiguous Suggestion/Disinclination with a clarification.

-Activities are composable.
-In the Construction state especially, One Activity can create another.
-(Also synch!)
 Are there two Activities now, or one?
 I'd say two.
 Beth is performing a second activity which synchronises with Alan's.
 If he she takes the mugs from the cupboard before he does, she will force him to acknowledge he won't complete the task (Disavowal).